-Sitting in a lively café, Ben, Destiny Rescue’s country manager in the Philippines, passionately described the key attributes his team of rescue agents possess.
-Ben’s commitment to excellence and integrity requires agents to have an impressive resume paired with exceptional character.
+Sitting in a lively café, Bruce, Destiny Rescue’s country manager in the Philippines, passionately described the key attributes his team of rescue agents possess.
+Bruce’s commitment to excellence and integrity requires agents to have an impressive resume paired with exceptional character.

 Being a rescue agent in the Philippines requires a vast array of skills.
 All agents undergo a rigorous application and training process to ensure they can fulfill the role’s demands.